 Otherwise, He would have needed to suffer often since the foundation of the world; but now once at the consummation of the ages He has been manifested to put away sin by the sacrifice of Himself.Hebrews 9:26(NASB)

-We are reminded in the previous verses that the old covenant required Israel's high priest to enter the holy place year by year.. on the day of Atonement to make their oft-repeated sacrifice to the Lord, for the sins of God's people - their sins were to be covered for one more year.
+We are reminded in the previous verses that the old covenant required Israel's high priest to enter the holy place, year by year on the day of Atonement, to make their oft-repeated sacrifice to the Lord for the sins of God's people.
+And so their sins were covered for one more year.

-Like all humanity the high priest was a sinner himself in need of a Saviour, and so unlike the Lord Jesus he could not come to offer his own blood on the alter.
-He offered the blood of animals that would simply cover his own sin, and the sin of the people for a little longer - until the full, final, perfect sacrifice, in the person of the Lord Jesus Christ was offered as the atoning sacrifice for the sin of the whole world.. that day at Calvary - on that pivotal point in the history of humanity.
+Like all humanity, the high priest was a sinner himself in need of a Saviour, so (unlike the Lord Jesus) he could not come to offer his own blood on the alter.
+He offered the blood of animals that would simply cover his own sin and the sin of the people for a little longer.
+This annual sacrifice continued until the full, final, perfect sacrifice in the person of the Lord Jesus Christ was offered as the atoning sacrifice for the sin of the whole world - that day at Calvary - on that pivotal point in the history of humanity.

-No!
 Christ suffered once and only once.
-Christ suffered once for all on the cross - and Christ's 'once-for all' sacrifice was sufficient to pay the full and final price for the sin of the whole world - so that whosever believes on HIM should not perish but have everlasting life.
+Christ suffered once for all on the Cross, and Christ's 'once-for-all' sacrifice was sufficient to pay the full and final price for the sin of the whole world so that whosoever believes on HIM should not perish but have everlasting life.

-Heavenly Father, thank You for Jesus and the sacrifice of Himself on the cross.
-Thank You that by His once and for ever offering of Himself on the cross..
-He paid the full and final price for sin, so that whoever trusts in Him for salvation will not perish but have everlasting life.
-Bring many into the kingdom of Your dear Son, our Saviour Jesus Christ - we pray in His name, AMEN.
+Heavenly Father, thank You for Jesus.
+Thank You that by His once and forever offering of Himself on the Cross, He paid the full and final price for sin so that whoever trusts in Him for salvation will not perish but have everlasting life.
+Bring many into the kingdom of Your dear Son.
+In His name I pray, AMEN.